Hydra: Resilient and Highly Available Remote Memory: Evaluation

-\paragraph{\textbf{ Methodology}} Unless otherwise specified, we use $k$=8, $r$=2, and $\Delta$=1, targeting $1.25\times$ memory and bandwidth overhead.
+\paragraph{\textbf{Methodology}} Unless otherwise specified, we use $k$=8, $r$=2, and $\Delta$=1, targeting $1.25\times$ memory and bandwidth overhead.
 We select $r$=2 because late binding is still possible even when one of the remote slab fails.
 The additional read $\Delta$=1 incurs $1.125\times$ bandwidth overhead during reads.
 We use 1GB $SlabSize$, The additional number of choices for eviction $E'=2$.
 Free memory headroom is set to 25\%, and the control period is set to 1 second.
 Each machine has 64 GB of DRAM and 2$\times$ Intel Xeon E5-2650v2 with 32 virtual cores.

-We compare {\name} against the following alternatives: \begin{denseitemize} \item \textbf{SSD Backup}: A copy of each page is backed up in a local SSD for the minimum $1\times$ remote memory overhead.
-We consider both a disaggregated VMM system ({\is}) and a disaggregated VFS system (Remote Regions).

-\item \textbf{Replication}: We directly write each page over RDMA to two remote machines' memory for a $2\times$ overhead.
+We compare {\name} against the following alternatives: \begin{denseitemize} \item \textbf{SSD Backup}: Each page is backed up in a local SSD for the minimum $1\times$ remote memory overhead.
+We consider both disaggregated VMM and VFS systems. \item \textbf{Replication}: We directly write each page over RDMA to two remote machines' memory for a $2\times$ overhead.

 \item \textbf{EC-Cache w/ RDMA}: Implementation of the erasure coding scheme in EC-Cache \cite{eccache}, but implemented on RDMA. \end{denseitemize}